 There are various ways to better understand your customer and their needs.
 Large brands can afford to undertake consumer focus groups about what’s important to their customers.
 There are also reports available on consumer and business trends.
 For a substantial budget, you can commission your own report.

 For those with a limited budget don’t forget to tap into one vital resource – your own clients and potential customers including friends and family.
-Ask clients for feedback as to what works and what doesn’t – it is crucial to see what elements you may be missing in your own services.
+Also, ask clients for feedback as to what works and what doesn’t is also crucial to see what elements you may be missing in your own services.

 This can provide you with insights on how you can better serve your clients and customers but also what their pain points are and how your product or service can help.

 How Data Drives Creativity In Marketing Campaigns

 It is data and insights provided by the client that help provide agencies with material to help develop a creative comms campaign.
 It provides a solid base or truth – marketing can be the creative way of communicating that truth.